-The building is classified as B occupancy, and is used for offices, a waiting area, and support spaces.
-The primary function of the building is for security staff and public security clearances.
+The building is classified as B occupancy and is being used as offices.
 The construction type is Type III-N. The following review is based on the occupancies remaining the same.
 If a change in occupancy is proposed, further detailed code analysis will be required.
 Section IX B. includes a glossary of building construction types and occupancy types that exist within the scope of this report.

-California's State Historical Building Code (SHBC), located in chapter 34 of CBC, shall be used in conjunction with the California Building Code as stated in section 8-102.1: "These regulations are applicable for all issues regarding building code compliance for qualified historical buildings or properties.
+California's State Historical Building Code (SHBC), located in chapter 34 of the CBC, shall be used in conjunction with the California Building Code as stated in section 8-102.1: "These regulations are applicable for all issues regarding building code compliance for qualified historical buildings or properties.
 These regulations are to be used in conjunction with the regular code to provide alternatives to the regular code to facilitate the preservation of qualified historical buildings or properties.
 These regulations shall be used whenever compliance with the regular code is required for qualified historical buildings or properties."